Campbellmoroney/Tradie-Job-Front-end-App/README.md

 ## Start up

-* To start the application, type 'cd client' into the terminal to navigate to the client directory
+* To start the application, open a terminal in the root directory and type 'cd client' to navigate to the client directory
+* Type 'npm install' into the terminal to install dependencies
-* Then type 'npm start' into the terminal to start the local React server
+* Type 'npm start' into the terminal to start the local React server

 The application should then open in your browser on localhost:3000.